ncopiy/files-sorter/README.md

 # Files Sorter

-Copies sorted by timestamp files from source directories to destination directory
+Copies files from source directories to destination directory and sorts it by timestamp

-Example of expexted result:
+Example of expected result:

 ```
 destination/